The CEREC Procedure

 Then, your dentist takes an Optical Impression of the prepared tooth.
 Instead of filling a tray with impression “goop” that you must bite into and hold in your mouth until it hardens, your Dentist coats the tooth with a non-toxic, tasteless powder.
 A camera is then used to take a digital picture of your tooth.
 This whole Optical Impression process takes only a minute or two.

 Next, the CEREC machine helps Drs.
-Du, Thai, Dai and Epstein create the restoration for your tooth.
+Du, Thai, Dai, Epstein and Singh create the restoration for your tooth.
 The CEREC 3D software takes the digital picture and converts it into a 3-dimensional virtual model on the computer screen.
 He or she then uses his or her dental expertise to design the restoration using the CEREC 3D computer program.
 Within a few minutes, Drs.
-Du, Thai, Dai or Epstein clicks a button, and the restoration design data is sent to a separate milling machine in the office.
+Du, Thai, Dai, Epstein or Singh clicks a button, and the restoration design data is sent to a separate milling machine in the office.
 A ceramic block that matches your tooth shade is placed in the milling machine.
 About 10 – 20 minutes later, your all-ceramic, tooth-colored restoration is finished and ready to bond in place.
 Finally, your Dentist tries the restoration in your mouth to ensure proper fit and bite.
 The restoration is then polished and bonded to the prepared tooth.
 Your tooth is restored with no “temporary” or return trip necessary.
 All of this is done in a single appointment!
 Ask us about CEREC today.

 Are You Ready to Transform Your Smile?